ServBay + Docker Integration FAQ

 Summary

-ServBay greatly simplifies local web development on macOS.
-When combined with Docker:
+ServBay greatly simplifies local web development on macOS and Windows.
+When used with Docker:

-- To access ServBay-managed websites from Docker containers, use
+- To access ServBay-hosted websites from Docker containers, use

 extra_hosts